Sponsor a child in from £15 per month

 Stories like those of Manoj showcase the power that sponsorship can have.
 Manoj was abandoned as a baby on a rubbish tip in 1995

 and given a home at our children’s home, Shanthi Lumin.
-He still works closely with Maria today and was there to welcome TKP Trustees
+He still works closely with St Antony’s today and was there to welcome TKP Trustees

-to Shanthi Lumin for the 25 year anniversary celebrations of the charity in 2019.
+to the school for the 25 year anniversary celebrations of the charity in 2019.

 See some more of our sponsorship stories below, and download a sponsorship form if you would like to help.

 The Sunshine Day Centre The Sunshine Day Centre is run by the Rose Sisters and provides education for children with severe physical or mental disabilities.
 Staffed by two trained teachers and ayhas, the day centre can support up to 16 children.
-There is little, if any, provision for the education of these children and without the day centre, they would remain in their huts with the minimum of supervision.
+There is little provision for the education of these children and without the day centre, they would remain in their huts with the minimum of supervision.
 Attendance at the day centre frees up the mothers to go out to work in the fields.
+Though we no longer operate a sponsorship system at Sunshine for individual students, you can set up a regular donation to help support the continued running of the day centre if you wish.

 Sponsorship Stories